Best Castles in Wales to Visit

 South Wales is home to the capital city of Cardiff and counties such as Vale of Glamorgan, Swansea and Gwent.
 There are many castles to visit, some are ruins and others are still huge forts that hold interesting stories seeped in the still-in-tact rooms you can explore on guided tours.
 You will also find some simply superb Roman ruins in Caerleon which is located very close to Newport in South Wales.

+Probably the best castle in Wales to visit if you are touring Cardiff.
 Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for the world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.

 Cardiff Castle and the surrounding park were given to the people of Cardiff by the fifth, and last, Marquess of Bute and serve as a tourist attraction today.
 You can buy tickets to enter the grounds or purchase a guided tour for information on the rooms, forts, moat and gardens.